 The ship transits along a planned line across the crater, laying the cable on the seafloor.

 This configuration avoids the need for an ROV, simplifying logistics, but sacrifices precise control over cable placement and carries higher risk of uneven coupling with the seafloor.

+The team is trying to assess whether the winches on the ship would be available for this work or whether we would need to request the Macartney winch as part of the proposal.

 Milestone 2: Complementary surveys